 Dick (having just returned after having been away for months) finally learns that Jason has been killed.
 He angrily confronts Bruce and lets it all out, causing Bruce to punch him in the face.
 Dick and Starfire then visit Jason’s grave.
 Later, Dick regroups with the battle-weary Titans.
 A version of the confrontation with Bruce can also be seen via flashback from Nightwing Vol. 2 #62.
 In this flashback, Jason also mentions Babs’ paralysis.

 –Detective Comics #596-597

 The Caped Crusader shuts down a snuff-film ring.
 Lieutenant Kitch of the GCPD debuts.

 A combination of steroids and the after-effects of Gene Bomb radiation (from Invasion!) have transformed Roland Desmond (brother of the original Blockbuster) into the new Blockbuster!
-Batman teams-up with Will Payton aka the 5th Starman to capture the rampaging hulk in the U.S. Southwest.
-Starman Vol. 2 #36 shows a flashback to this story as well.
+Batman teams-up with the fifth Starman (Will Payton) to capture the rampaging hulk in the US Southwest.
+A flashback from Starman Vol. 2 #36 shows this story as well.

 –Detective Comics #598-600 (“BLIND JUSTICE”)